Relintai/pandemonium_engine_docs/tutorials/inputs/controllers_gamepads_joysticks.rst

 create *input actions* in the Project Settings which will then refer to specified key and controller inputs.

-Input actions are explained in detail on the :ref:`doc_inputevent` page.
+Input actions are explained in detail on the `doc_inputevent` page.

 .. note::